Geographic patterns of population differentiation and gene flow

 Introduction

-This notebook recreates Supplementary Table 6 and 7 from the Pf7 paper - tables which depict the genetic distance (\(F_{ST}\)) and geographic distance between subpopulations.
-It contains two panels, A) which compares African subpopulations and B) which compares Asian Southeast West and Asian Southeast East populations with all other subpopulations.
+This notebook recreates Supplementary Figure 7 from the Pf7 paper - a plot which depicts the genetic distance (\(F_{ST}\)) and geographic distance between subpopulations.
+It contains two panels, A) which compares African subpopulations and B) which compares populations from the western and eastern parts of southeast Asia with all other subpopulations.

 This notebook should take approximately 2 minutes to run.